Rangabits/calculator_application/README.md

 # calculator_application

 ### Purpose
-This is an open open source application that can help support various *Monetary Calculations* like **Budget, Investments, Loan, Savings,** etc.
+This is an open open source application that can help support various *Monetary Calculations* like **Budget, Investments, Loan, Savings, Currency Conversion** etc.

 ### License
 This open source application comes with a *MIT License*.